pfheatwole/thesis/source/introduction.rst

 ..
 Establishing a niche (Problem and Significance):

-* Traditionally, wind patterns are discovered by pilots with a large amount of flight time in a given area, and are shared directly from one pilot to another.
+* Traditionally, wind patterns are discovered by pilots with a large amount of flight time in a particular area, and are shared directly from one pilot to another.
 For the pilot community to learn reliable patterns, individual pilots must first recognize them and then be able to communicate them with precision.